Sort by

 If you don’t get a response, or if you don’t want to file a complaint on your own, let AirAdvisor help you!We can save you time and improve your chances of getting a favourable response from Air Canada.
 Enter your flight details below to get started.Check Your Flight

-Had Issues with Air Canada Flight?
+Had Issues with Flight?

 Find out what you're owed for flight disruptionsAutomatic protection.
 No claims.
 No waiting.